 Numerous travel publications feature NHLs.
 Publicly accessible NHLs may benefit from increased visitation through heritage tourism.
 National Historic Landmark properties are often featured in the National Park Service's Discover Our Shared Heritage Travel Itineraries, a resource used by many travelers.

 Institutions and organizations feature NHLs in their educational materials.
 National Historic Landmark properties are often featured in the National Park Service's Teaching with Historic Places (TwHP) Lesson Plan program, a resource used by K-12 educators, colleges, and universities to teach history through historic places.

-Yes.
-Limited Federal grants through the Historic Preservation Fund are available; Landmark owners should check with their State Historic Preservation Officer to find out about the availability of Federal and State funds.
-Often State and local governments have grant and loan programs available for historic preservation; these funds tend to be for small amounts.
+Limited Federal grants through the Historic Preservation Fund are available.
+Landmark owners should check with their State Historic Preservation Officer to find out about the availability of Federal and State funds.
+Often State and local governments have grant and loan programs available for historic preservation.
+These funds tend to be for small amounts.
 National Register listing is a condition for receiving grants and loans from many State and local governments as well as private sources.
 Some funding sources give National Historic Landmarks higher priority for funding than other National Register properties.
 There are also Federal income tax incentives available for donating easements and for rehabilitating income-generating historic buildings.

 The National Park Service provides technical preservation advice to owners of National Historic Landmarks.
 Questions regarding preservation issues are routinely answered by phone or letters, or during on-site visits by NPS staff.
 The following are other forms of assistance the NPS provides to owners:

 - The National Park Service publishes and distributes information on a variety of historical subjects.
 Many of these NPS history publications are available online.